A minimal model for short-time diffusion in periodic potentials

 In this work we shall consider as example a tilted washboard potential (our approach is general, however).
 The potential reads \beq u(x) = u_0 \sin^2 (\frac{\pi x}{a}) - F x , \eeq with $a$ the period of the potential, and parameters $u_0$ and $F$ describe the depth and tilt of the potential respectively.
-A section of this potential is plotted in \fig{FIG:SKETCH}a.
+A section of this potential is plotted in \fig{FIG:SKETCH}(a).

 We assume that the form of the potential is such that it may be meaningfully divided up into a number of wells, defined between subsequent maxima, and labelled $n = \ldots,-2,-1,0,1,2,\ldots$.
-This occurs when the difference between the potential maxima and maxima, $\Delta u$, is large compared with the thermal energy of the particles: $\Delta u \gg k_BT$.
+This occurs when the difference between the potential maxima and maxima, $\Delta u$, is large compared with the thermal energy of the particles: $\Delta u \gg kT$.

 The main quantities of interest here are the cumulants of the particles position, which we denote $\ew{x^k}_c$ for the $k$th cumulant.
 Of particular interest is the second cumulant or variance $\ew{x^2}_c = \ew{\Delta x^2} = \ew{x^2}-\ew{x}^2$.
 We will also consider the kurtosis \beq \kappa(t) = \frac{\ew{x^4(t)}_c}{\ew{x^2(t)}_c^2} \eeq as a measure of the deviations from a Gaussian distribution.
-We note that the kurtosis is trivially related to the $\alpha$-parameter often studied in the context of glass formation (see, e.~g.
-Ref.~\cite{Vorse07}): $\alpha(t) = \frac{1}{3}\kappa(t)$.
+We note that, in a single particle system, the kurtosis is trivially related to the $\alpha$-parameter often studied in the context of glass formation (see, e.g.\ Ref.~\cite{Vorse07}): $\alpha(t) = \frac{1}{3}\kappa(t)$.